Last Updated on March 12, 2022 by Grow with Bovees

 The added lime gives a balanced pH to the mix, giving them the correct balance of acid and alkaline in the soil.

 The soil comes in a resealable bag to keep it fresh between uses.

-- Perfect succulent soil mix.
+- Perfect succulent soil mix for aloe vera plants.